GNOME/gimp/devel-docs/performance-logs/performance-logs.md

     GIMP normally defers certain information to the end of the log, in order to minimize the cost of recording.
-    If the log can't be cleanly finished -- for example, if GIMP crashes or freezes while recording the log -- this information will be missing, rendering the log of limited use.
+    If the log can't be cleanly finished—for example, if GIMP crashes or freezes while recording the log—this information will be missing, rendering the log of limited use.
     In situations like these, a progressive log should be recorded; progressive logs include all relevant information at each sample, allowing them to be terminated at any time.